 This topic is not one I’ve talked much about openly but one that I think deserves a platform.
-And while my blog might not have the biggest audience if it reaches even one woman struggling with this the way that I did then I consider this post to be a very big success.
+And while my blog might not have the biggest audience if it reaches even one woman struggling with pregnancy loss then I consider this post to be a great success.

 About a year after the birth of our first son my husband and I decided we’d love to give him a sibling.
 We didn’t “try” for long before I got pregnant.
 We were thrilled!
 Discussions quickly turned to baby names, gender guessing, and how we would rearrange our home to fit a new nursery.